2Lynk/2lynk/README.md

 ### Hi there 👋
 Welcome to my github page!
-I am a passionate developer who likes to create solutions for problems I find or mods for games that I like :)
+A little bit about me, I am a passionate developer who likes to create solutions for problems I find or mods for games that I like.

 ---
 ### Skills